RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/proxy/index.md

 #### Step 3 Authenticate the Request

 The API configured in the Authenticated proxy target will receive a token in the authorization header containing an access token.
-This token can be sent to the roadie Authentication system to retrieve an id representing the logged in Backstage user.
+This token can be sent to the Roadie Authentication system to retrieve an id representing the logged in Roadie user.

 ```bash
 curl --request GET \